Roslan-13/Pet-Care/README.md

 - **Lost & Found Feature:** With a digital ID tag for quick identification.
 - **Community Engagement:** Share experiences, seek advice, and organize local events.

+### 🚀 Functionality
+- **Add Pets to Database:** Easily add and manage multiple pet profiles.
+- **User Profile Image:** Customize your profile with a personal image.
+- **View Gallery of Pets:** Access a gallery to view photos of your pets.
+- **Google Maps Integration:** Locate pet-friendly parks, vets, and services nearby.
+- **Adoption:** Browse adoptable pets or list your pet for adoption.
+- **Help & Contact:** Get support and contact the PetCare team for assistance.
+- **Register/Login Profile:** Secure registration and login for accessing personalized features.

 ### 🚀 Unique Features
 - A holistic approach to pet care.
 - User-friendly interface with intuitive navigation.